-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 $ wrangler publish

-Make an update (that you configured in the GitHub webhook settings)) to your repo and you'll get a text soon after.
-If you’ve never used Git before, here’s a quick guide to pushing to your repo.
+Now when you make an update (that you configured in the GitHub Webhook settings) to your repository, you will get a text soon after.
+If you have never used git before, refer to this quick guide to pushing to your repository.

-You can reference the finished code on this GitHub repository.
+You can reference the finished code on GitHub.

+By completing this tutorial, you have learned how to build webhooks using Workers, integrate Workers with GitHub and Twilio, and use Worker secrets with Wrangler.